PDFreactor Migration Guide

 Updated Column Count Computation of Multi-column

 The algorithm to determine the column count of a multi-column element has been updated to the latest specifications.
 The main difference is that in the earlier version, setting values to both column-count and column-width at the same time caused the column-count value to be ignored.
-With the new implementation, it acts a maximum for the column count.
+With the new implementation, it acts as a maximum for the column count.

 To restore the behavior of the old algorithm for cases where both column-width and column-count have been set, override the value of column-count with auto: